wand88/StarterPack/README.md

 # StarterPack
-StarterPack is setup for **starting each new, efficient, custom web projects**.
+StarterPack is a setup for **starting each new, efficient, custom web projects**.

 Packing grid, very useful mixins, color palette map and function, few, most useful js plugins, and more.